How to'sArrow

 Where Projects Fall Apart: The Handoff Problem

 Even well-oiled teams with smart people and strong processes still hit a wall when it comes to handing projects from sales to delivery.
 Why?
 Because the process often relies on half-baked emails, scattered spreadsheets, or a ‘quick chat’.
+This is where the wheels come off.

 And that’s where the wheels start to come off.